randywang123/timespan-investment-format-vs-political-advertisement/README.md

 - Overall, this regression method can provide a decent accuracy to the complicated question.
 But the investment is still the key factor in deciding how much impressions a political advertisement can get.
 In order to change this situation, we need to add more features to balance out the strong influence of a very significant factor.

 - One thing that is important is the accuracy of the data.
-I found many errors like the formatting and time error.
-So I guess in the future, getting a more reliable data would also be helpful to the development of the project.
+I found many errors like the formatting.
+For example, for some candidate the end time is before the start time, which doesn't make sense at all.
+I deleted those rows in order to get a better result.
+But it is not always a wise choice to choose to delete them because some rows would have effects on the final result if the data is correct.
+This is also very dangerous in real life, so I used a copy of the data to do all my work.
+In the future, getting a more reliable data would also be helpful to the development of the project.
 Data is essential for any kind of prediction.